-By giving your employees more control over their earning potential, dispensaries can see higher retention rates and have more buy-in from the employee.
+By giving your employees more control over their earning potential, dispensaries can see higher retention rates.

-Setting sales goals with an incentive program for your staff will drive sales and help you measure the performance of your employees.
+Setting sales goals with an incentive program for your staff will drive sales.
+It will also help you measure the performance of your employees.
 To determine what works best for your shop, let’s take a look at an example of how one of our clients calculates his monthly commission payouts.

 Are sales commissions deductible under IRC 280E?

-Depending on how your employees’ time is allocated, commission payouts may not be deductible under 280E.
+Depending on how your employees’ time is allocated, a cannabis dispensary sales commission payouts may not be deductible under 280E.
 Portions of employees’ regular wages are often deductible; however, we recommend seeking the advice of a cannabis accountant to find out if you can deduct commissions as well.
 Eligibility should be reviewed on a case-by-case basis, depending on your business structure and business vertical.